 The first humans to attempt to hide their shame was a couple named Adam and Eve.
-They did something they weren’t supposed to do, and were so ashamed of their mistake that they hid in the bushes – from God.
+They did something they weren’t supposed to do, and were so ashamed of their mistake they hid in the bushes – from God.
 It’s really hard to hide from God.
 God has x-ray vision.

-But, the Bible says, that when we hide in shame, that God comes looking for us.
+But, the Bible says, when we hide in shame, God comes looking for us.
 When Jesus came, he was searching for people hiding from God.
-The story is a bit complicated, but the Bible says that Jesus took our shame away from us when he died on the cross, and when he beat death by coming back to life.
+The story is a bit complicated, but the Bible says Jesus took our shame away from us when he died on the cross, and when he beat death by coming back to life.

 Superman doesn’t wear a mask.
 Clark Kent does – thick glasses, social awkwardness, and general nerdy-ness.

 Bruce Wayne puts on a mask to become Batman.
 Superman puts on glasses and a business suit to become Clark Kent.
 See the difference?